dojoengine/book/docs/pages/getting-started/quick-start.md

 scarb --version
 ```

-If your local `Scarb` version is lower than the Dojo's Cairo version, you have to install `Scarb`.
+If your local `Scarb` version is lower than the Dojo's Cairo version, you have to install a newer version `Scarb`.

 To accomplish it, please refer to the [installation instructions](https://docs.swmansion.com/scarb/download).
 We strongly recommend that you install